Israel strikes Iran as payback for missile attack, risking escalation of Mideast wars

 DUBAI, United Arab Emirates — (AP) — Israel pounded Iran with a series of airstrikes early Saturday, saying it was targeting military sites in retaliation for the barrage of ballistic missiles the Islamic Republic fired upon Israel earlier this month.
-Explosions could be heard in the Iranian capital, Tehran, though there was no immediate information on damage or casualties.
+Explosions could be heard in the Iranian capital, Tehran, though the Islamic Republic insisted they caused only "limited damage."

 The attack risks pushing the archenemies closer to all-out war at a time of spiraling violence across the Middle East, where militant groups backed by Iran — including Hamas in Gaza, and Hezbollah in Lebanon — are already at war with Israel.
 It also marked the first time Israel's military has openly attacked Iran, which hasn't faced a sustained barrage of fire from a foreign enemy since its 1980s war with Iraq.